s1vax/Pwnagotchi/README.md

 <br>

-- El ciclo de vida de un Pwnagotchi
+- The life cycle of a Pwnagotchi
-Cuando enciendes tu Pwnagotchi, atraviesa diferentes fases:
+When you turn on your Pwnagotchi, it goes through different phases:

   - ***Reconocimiento (Blind/Bored)***: Escanea los canales buscando puntos de acceso (APs) y clientes activos.